Nowodzek/essays/Torres/README.md

-.ve-header "Felix Gonzalez Torres' simplisity" cc:963be1d2-0045-4cff-bd20-8edb6b30dd84 ==Cuban=={Q241} Born American artist ==Felix Gonzalez Torres=={Q1288359} is known for his straightforward art that has depth to every piece.
+.ve-header "Felix Gonzalez Torres' simplisity" cc:963be1d2-0045-4cff-bd20-8edb6b30dd84 ==Cuban=={Q241} Born American artist ==Felix Gonzalez Torres=={Q1288359} is known for his straightforward, minimalist art that has depth to every piece.
 His art invites viewers into a new space where the viewer can interract and take a piece of the instilation home.
 Gonzalez-Torres attended university in ==Puerto Rico=={Q1183} and later moved to ==New York city.=={Q60} [^5]

 .ve-media https://api.artic.edu/api/v1/artworks/152961/manifest.json width=80%